u4one/Surge/README.md

-# Surge conf/sgmodule/script collected and adapted by Nos.
+# Surge conf/sgmodule/script collected and adapted by u4one.

 ## Disclaimer